LLM inference optimization (1): KV Cache

 $$\mathbf q_{t}^T\mathbf k_{1},\mathbf q_{t}^T\mathbf k_{2},…,\mathbf q_{t}^T\mathbf k_{t}$$

 What if we cached all the key vectors and value vectors for all preceding tokens?
 We won’t need to compute these again and again.
-That’s what exactly the KV Cache does.
+That’s exactly what the KV Cache does.

-I drew a simple picture to show what happened we when used the KV Cache to speed up the inference process.
-Consider that the LLM generates 4 tokens starting from scratch, where the blue part represents the values that are cached, and the red part indicates what’s not cached
+I drew a simple picture to show what happened when we used the KV Cache to speed up the inference process.
+Consider that the LLM generates 4 tokens starting from scratch, where the blue part represents the values that are cached, and the red part indicates what’s not cached.

 The performance of the KV Cache